ironsheep/RPi-P2D2-Support/README.md

 ## Interface: 1-Wire

 Enable the 1-wire interface using raspi-config.
 There are options for enabling a pull-up on the GPIO pin but most people just wire up their own external resistor.
-The driver should default to the GPIO4 pin but it never hurts to double check. [^7]
+The driver should default to the GPIO4 pin but it never hurts to double check. <sup name="a1">[1](#f1)</sup>

 ## Interface: Serial: UART0
 There are two hardware UARTs: miniUART and PL011 that are configured to be primary and secondary on RPi3 and RPI4. (earlier models are different!) [^1] and four additional UARTs [2-5] [^2].